acquia/blt/readme/updating-blt.md

 ## Updating a composer-managed version

-If you are already using BLT via Composer, you can update to the latest version of BLT by running the following commands from your project's root directory:
+If you are already using BLT via Composer, you can update to the latest version of BLT using composer.

+1. Run the following commands:

+        # update blt and its dependencies
         composer update acquia/blt --with-dependencies
         # Remove deprecated files.
         blt cleanup
+        # update all dependencies, in case BLT modified your composer.json during previous update.
+        composer update

+   Rarely, the first command will fail with a version conflict.
+If this happens, run `composer update` first so that Composer can try to resolve a new set of interoperable dependencies.

-Check the [release information](https://github.com/acquia/blt/releases) to see if there are special update instructions for the new version.
-Review and commit changes to your project files.
+1. Check the [release information](https://github.com/acquia/blt/releases) to see if there are special update instructions for the new version.

-On occasion, updating BLT will result in changes to your project's composer.json file.
-This can happen when the upstream BLT project adds new dependencies or changes the pinned version of a dependency.
-In cases like this, BLT will print a message alerting you to run `composer update` an additional time so that you apply the changed dependencies locally.
+1. Review and commit changes to your project files.

-Rarely, you may need to refresh your local environment via `blt local:setup` to provision new upstream changes.
+1. Rarely, you may need to refresh your local environment via `blt local:setup`.
+This will drop your local database and re-install Drupal.

 ### Modifying update behavior